Image: ShutterStock

 The following tips might help you prevent nausea when you are breastfeeding.

-1. Have sips of water through your breastfeeding session.
-You may also drink homemade sugar-free fresh juices, soups, broths, etc., to keep yourself hydrated.
+1. Avoid dehydration.
+Have sips of water throughout your breastfeeding session.
+You may also drink homemade sugar-free fresh juices, soups, broths, etc., to keep yourself hydrated (24).

-2. Keep some munchies like crackers, dried fruits, etc., handy to munch on them when you are hungry.
+2. Snack on something light.
+Nausea may at times interfere with your ability to finish your meals.
+Keep some munchies like crackers, nuts, pitted berries, chopped fruit, dried fruits, etc., handy to munch on them when you are hungry (24).

 3. Eat wholesome and nutritious food.
-Avoid junk food, greasy, fatty, and spicy food, as it can lead to gastric distress and issues, such as gastroesophageal refluxiA condition where stomach acids flow back into the food pipe. and nausea, and dyspepsia.
+Avoid junk food, greasy, fatty, and spicy food, as it can lead to gastric distress and issues, such as gastroesophageal reflux and nausea, and dyspepsiaiAlso called indigestion, this causes discomfort or pain in the upper abdomen (24).

-5. Nausea during breastfeeding can also be managed like you would have managed nausea during pregnancy.
-Avoid the things that trigger nausea.
+5. Avoid the things that trigger nausea.
+Nausea during breastfeeding can also be managed like you would have managed nausea during pregnancy.
+Avoid foods with pungent smells or strong flavor profiles and foods that you find yourself averse or allergic to.

 Frequently Asked Questions